-But I recognize that not everyone can afford to buy the e-book version of Hacking with Swift, so it's also available free online.
+But I recognize that not everyone can afford to buy the e-book version of Hacking with iOS, so it's also available free online.

-Get an immediate $5 off the Hacking with Swift e-book sent to your inbox, plus more discounts in the future!
+Get a free book delivered to your inbox, plus more discounts in the future!

 Learn the basics of Swift syntax using Xcode playgrounds – start here if this is your first time using Swift.